 Some online forums attract luxury travelers who like to complain about Four Seasons hotels.
-They moan that Four Seasons hotels are not quirky enough and doesn’t always embrace local cultures as much as brands like Aman hotels.
+They moan that Four Seasons hotels are not quirky enough and don’t always embrace local cultures as much as brands like Aman Hotels.

 Most travelers will stay loyal to a hotel that provides them with this level of homely comfort.
 They don’t need points to attract them as the experience is enough incentive for them to book.

-Yes, other hotel options may be more quaint and charismatic, but you risk rooms that may be badly maintained, and rooms that don’t match the pictures you’ve found online.
+Yes, other hotel options may be more quaint and charismatic, but you risk rooms that may be poorly maintained and rooms that don’t match the pictures you’ve found online.
 You don’t know what you might get.
-From my experience, non-Four Seasons hotels have thrown me with disappointing experiences, including kids crayon drawings on the walls, cracked bathtubs, dirty sinks, sticky surfaces, and sometimes downright odd breakfasts and room layouts.
+From my experience, non-Four Seasons hotels have thrown me with disappointing experiences, including kids’ crayon drawings on the walls, cracked bathtubs, dirty sinks, sticky surfaces, and sometimes downright odd breakfasts and room layouts.
 You can avoid making a mistake by booking into a Four Seasons.

 6. Loyalty Programs Can Attract Guests That Don’t Want To Stay